 - Word 2007 (requires a plug-in, which must be installed)

 - Word 2003 or older - unfortunately, PDF is not supported.
 We suggest one of the following alternative solutions.

-OpenOffice is an office suite that has many of the same functions as Microsoft Office.
-OpenOffice allows you to export your document as PDF directly through the “File” tab, which means it is very easy to convert your document to a PDF version.
-Moreover, OpenOffice also allows you to open a Microsoft Word document (.doc, .docx) and export it to PDF.
+LibreOffice is an office suite that has many of the same functions as Microsoft Office.
+LibreOffice allows you to export your document as PDF directly through the “File” tab, which means it is very easy to convert your document to a PDF version.
+Moreover, LibreOffice also allows you to open a Microsoft Word document (.doc, .docx) and export it to PDF.

 - Nitro PDF - Download a free version, which allows you to convert your files to PDF.

 - Pdfconverter.com: Upload your Word document and have the PDF file sent to you via email.